-Total cumulative trauma product liability reserve, including the estimated reserve for reported claims and settlements that have not yet been paid totaled \$9.2 million and \$11.1 million at March 31,2017 and December 31,2016, respectively.
-This reserve is recorded in the insurance and product liability line within other current liabilities section of the Condensed Consolidated Balance Sheet.
+As a result of these developments, we adjusted MSA LLC's cumulative trauma product liability reserve to cover all asserted cumulative trauma product liability claims including the asserted claims that had not been previously estimable.
+The total cumulative trauma product liability reserve, including the estimated reserve for asserted claims and settlements that have not yet been paid totaled \$93.1 million and \$11.1 million at June 30, 2017 and December 31, 2016, respectively.
+Of this reserve, approximately \$75.2 million relates to cumulative trauma claims referenced above which in August 2017, MSA LLC agreed to resolve.
+The remaining \$17.9 million reflects estimated indemnity for all other remaining asserted cumulative trauma product liability claims that are probable and estimable at June 30, 2017.
+At June 30, 2017, \$57.3 million of the cumulative trauma product liability reserve is recorded in the Insurance and product liabilities line.
+All of the liabilities in the Condensed Consolidated Balance Sheet and the remainder, \$35.8 million, is recorded in the Other noncurrent liabilities line.
+All of the liability as of December 31, 2016 was recorded in the Insurance and product liability line within other current liabilities.
 To arrive at the estimated reserve, it was necessary to employ significant assumptions.
-In addition, the reserve does not include amounts which will be spent to defend the claims covered by the reserve.
-These costs are recognized as incurred.
+In addition, the reserve does not include amounts which will be spent to defend the remaining claims covered by the reserve.
+These costs are recognized in the condensed consolidated statement of income as incurred.